 Tardive dyskinesia is diagnosed after careful clinical examination and assessment of a patient’s history.
-Health care professionals consider and exclude other movement disorders, including drug-induced movement disorders, prior to making a diagnosis of tardive dyskinesia.
+Healthcare professionals consider and exclude other movement disorders, including drug-induced movement disorders, before making a diagnosis of tardive dyskinesia.

 Is there a test for tardive dyskinesia?

-Health care professionals consider conditions such as thyroid disorders, parathyroid conditions, Sydenham chorea, syphilis, Wilson disease, and Meige syndrome (idiopathic orofacial dystonia) prior to making a diagnosis of tardive dyskinesia, as treatment is much different in those conditions.
+Healthcare professionals consider conditions such as thyroid disorders, parathyroid conditions, Sydenham chorea, syphilis, Wilson disease, and Meige syndrome (idiopathic orofacial dystonia) before making a diagnosis of tardive dyskinesia, as treatment is much different in those conditions.